-The Arab League has condemned Newt Gingrich for calling Palestinians an "invented" people and "terrorists," comments which the regional organization said were racist.
+The Arab League has condemned presidential candidate Newt Gingrich for calling Palestinians "terrorists" and an "invented" people.

 The regional organization's senior official in charge of Palestinian affairs, Mohammed Sobeih, called Gingrich's remarks "irresponsible and dangerous," reported the Telegraph: